bagisto/bagisto-docs/docs/1.5.x/themes/create-theme.md

     ];
     ```

-- Let’s go through the parameters of **_themes.php_** file.
-Because understanding those parameters will help you in creating a custom theme.
+3. Let's go through the parameters defined in the **`themes.php`** file as understanding them will help you in creating a custom theme.

-### Explanation For Parameters:
+### Explanation of Parameters:

-- default: Declared at the top signifies the currently active or default theme in Bagisto.
-It is assigned with the value 'default’.
-The default(string) indicates the name of the currently active theme.
+- **default**: This parameter at the top of the file indicates the currently active or default theme in Bagisto.
+It is set to **`'default'`**, representing the name of the currently active theme.

-- themes: This parameter is where you’ve to define all essentials for your own custom theme.
-Multiple themes can also be created and used at the same time in Bagisto.
+- **themes**: This parameter allows you to define the configurations for your custom themes.
+You can create and use multiple themes simultaneously in Bagisto.

-    - Inside 'themes’ there is another array by name 'default' which is your currently active theme containing some key-value pairs.
+    - Inside the **`'themes'`** array, there is another array named **`'default'`**, which represents your currently active theme.
+It contains several key-value pairs that are explained below:

-        - **default:** Inside array 'default', it holds few more key-value pairs. such as 'views_path', 'assets_path', 'name’ all those are explained below:

-           - **views_path:** It’ll take the path of your views or blade files that you want to put up in your custom theme.
+        - **views_path**: This parameter specifies the path to the views or blade files for your custom theme.

-           - **assets_path:** Responsible for your assets i.e. images, CSS and javascript files, etc.
+        - **assets_path**: It determines the path to the assets such as images, CSS files, and JavaScript files for your theme.

-           - **name:** Defines a global name for your theme inside Bagisto.
+        - **name**: This parameter defines a global name for your theme inside Bagisto.

-           - **parent:** This is a magic parameter that you can find in the commented code below the sub-array 'default'.
-Using            this parameter you can make use of existing themes inside Bagisto and just customize them even further.
-This        parameter will take the value of the 'name’ parameter listed in the 3rd point above.
+        - **parent**: This is an optional parameter that allows you to customize existing themes in Bagisto.
+By setting the **`'parent'`** parameter to the value of the **`'name'`** parameter listed above, you can inherit the configuration of the parent theme and make further customizations.

-- Finally, define your own paths and name of your custom theme inside **_themes.php_** file, and start creating view files.
-Do not forget to cover all get routes of shop package having a parameter called 'view’.
-You can get route file of shop package located at `packages/Webkul/Shop/src/Http/routes.php`
+4. Once you have defined the paths and names for your custom theme in the **`themes.php`** file, you can start creating your view files.
+Make sure to cover all the GET routes of the shop package that include a parameter called **`'view'`**.
+You can find the route file of the shop package located at **`packages/Webkul/Shop/src/Http/routes.php`**.

-- Make sure the name of the blade file should be the same one as passed in this GET route file like this:
+5. Ensure that the name of your blade file matches the value passed in the GET route file.
+For example:

     ```php
-    //Store front header nav-menu fetch
+    // Store front header nav-menu fetch
     Route::get('/categories/{slug}', 'Webkul\Shop\Http\Controllers\CategoryController@index')
     ->defaults('_config', [
         'view' => 'shop::products.index'
     ])->name('shop.categories.index');
     ```

+    In this example, the view file should be named **`index.blade.php`** and placed in the appropriate directory within your custom theme.

-- For all views check all GET routes as they hold a view parameter with the value of view to be used.
+6. For all the views, check all the GET routes as they include a **`'view'`** parameter with the corresponding value to be used.

+By following these steps, you can configure and create custom view files for your store theme in Bagisto.
+This allows you to personalize the appearance and layout of your storefront to align with your branding and provide an enhanced user experience.